rcorp/hooker/README.md

 We hope to include a compiler which will inline most of the static hooking calls for much greater performance.
 Dynamic Hooks are a much more complex problem to solve and will be tackled in the issues.

 ##Tests
-We will include more tests using The Intern testing framework.
-For nwo you can just use `test.js`
+We will include more tests using [The Intern](http://theintern.io) testing framework.
+For now you can just use `test.js`

+##Roadmap
+0.1 Initial documentation and setup.
+0.2 Basic synchronous hooks and simple API
+0.3 Asynchronous Research and integration.
+0.4 Integrate theintern and wide variety of testcases.
+0.5 Add performance tests and publish results.
+0.6 Better documentation and Wiki.

+1.0 Launch of first version for production.
+1.1 API to maintain order of hooks.

 ##Contributing
 Coming Soon.
-Till then, why don't you join the discussion?
+Till then, why don't you [join the discussion](https://github.com/rcorp/hooker/issues)?

 ##Authors
 [Gaurav Ramanan](https://github.com/gaurav21r)

 ##Copyright & License
 (c) 2014 [RCorp](http://www.rcorp.co.in).
 Code released under the [Apache License](https://github.com/rcorp/hooker/blob/master/LICENSE).